 The course leads on to either employment in the performing arts industry or further education at either university or performing arts colleges around the world.
-BTEC is an internationally recognised course however it is advised to check with your universities if there is a maximum number of vocational courses you can take for your application.
-Working alongside the staff from DPA, students will have links at some of the top performing arts colleges and universities in the UK and can get advice from Principal Johnny Shentall-Lee (Former head of dance at Arts Educational) on applications, auditions and schools correct for each student.
+BTEC is an internationally recognised course however it is advised to check with your universities if there are a maximum number of vocational courses you can take for your application.
+Working alongside the staff from DPA, students will have links at some of the top performing arts colleges and universities in the UK and will receive bespoke advice from Principal, Johnny Shentall-Lee (Former Head of Dance at Arts Educational) on applications, auditions and schools.

 The BTEC in Performing Arts is a 2-year program consisting of 720 guided learning hours split across multiple units.
 The BTEC is made up of 4 mandatory units and 8 optional units.
 It will be taught over 12 hours per week and has a total of 120 credits.
-The BTEC has no formal examinations at the end, it consists purely of continued assessment throughout the 2-year period based on both written course work and practical assessments.
+The BTEC has no formal examination at the end, it consists purely of continuous assessment throughout the 2 year period based on both written coursework and practical assessments.